josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🧠_the_frankenstack_problem.md

 - Post-CSE scandals, major funding poured into “safeguarding science.”
 - Behavioural surveillance tools tested under the guise of protecting children.
 - Survivors re-exploited: lived trauma became **training data** for forked models.
-- Function creep normalised: **terrorism → safeguarding → healthcare → social policy.**
+- Function creep became normalised: **terrorism → safeguarding → healthcare → social policy.**

+Each scandal was met not with accountability, but with another patchwork system layered on top.

 ---